 That’s not only what you’d like your diners to say upon tasting the food you serve them - it’s the reaction you want from the hiring manager when they look at your professional waiter resume.

-To get there, you’ll rave about the experience on your resume in a way which tingles their taste buds like a tart pickled relish.
+To get there, rave about the experience on your resume in a way which tingles their taste buds like a tart pickled relish.

-Waitress/Waiter Resume with Experience:
+Waitress or Waiter Resume with Experience:

-Held one or more waiting jobs before?
+Worked the tables at one or more waiting jobs before?

 Head Waitress / Server